OpenGene/MutScan/README.md

 ## VCF-format mutation file
 A standard VCF can be used as a mutation file, with file extension `.vcf` or `.VCF`.
 * if the VCF file is smaller than 100 records, all records can be scanned
-* if the VCF file has more than 100 records, you should mark the wanted records, with the `FILTER` column marked `M`.
+* if the VCF file has more than 100 records, you should add `--mark` in the command line, and then mark the wanted records with the `FILTER` column marked `M`.
 For example (note the M in the FILTER column):
 ```
 #CHROM   POS     ID          REF ALT QUAL  FILTER  INFO
 1        69224   COSM3677745 A   C   .
 M       This record will be scanned